Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Numerical simulation: Evolution of spatiotemporal chaos

 where $A_{0}$ is the amplitude of the pump EM wave envelope and $b$ is a suitable constant, and we take $L\sim500$ to mean relatively a small perturbation.
-Equations \eqref{eq-nor EM wave} and \eqref{eq-nor EAW} are advanced in time using the Runge-Kutta scheme with a time step $dt\sim10^{-4}$ or less such that $dt<dx^2/B_0$ is satisfied for the convergence of the scheme.
-We approximate the spatial derivatives by using the centered second-order difference formulas and assume $A=N=\partial^2A/\partial x^2=\partial^2N/\partial x^2=0$ at the boundaries \cite{banerjee2010spatiotemporal}.
+Equations \eqref{eq-nor EM wave} and \eqref{eq-nor EAW} are advanced in time using the Runge-Kutta scheme with a time step $\Delta t\sim10^{-4}$ or less such that {$\Delta t< \Delta x^2\min \left\{1/B_0,1/2,1/6b_3\right\}$} (See Appendix \ref{apx-pseudocode}) is satisfied for the convergence of the scheme.
+We approximate the spatial derivatives by using the centered second-order difference formulas and assume {periodic boundary condition as described in appendix \ref{apx-pseudocode}}.
 Furthermore, we choose $A_0\sim1$ and $b\sim0.5$ and the fixed values as $K=0.01$ and $\alpha=0.03$.
 Thus, the key parameters are the modulation wave number $k$ and the degeneracy parameter $R_0$.
 While the former is responsible for the excitation of different (master and harmonic) modes in the pattern selection, the latter corresponds to the regimes of degenerate dense plasmas.
 Typically, the degeneracy effect starts playing a role for $R_0\gtrsim1$, i.e., in the regimes of electron number density close to or exceeding the critical number density $n_{\rm{cr}}=6\times10^{29}~\rm{cm}^{-3}$.
 Thus, values of $R_0$ close to $5$, $25$, and $85$ or a bit more may, respectively, be roughly called moderate, strong, and ultra-relativistic regimes.
 In Secs. \ref{sec-moderate}-\ref{sec-ultra}, we will mainly consider these three regimes separately.
-Since the growth rate and the instability domain are seen to be significantly reduced for $R_0<1$ (See the dash-dotted line of Fig. \ref{fig-growth}), the case of weak relativistic degeneracy is not of interest and thus not discussed in the present study.
+Since the growth rate and the instability domain are seen to be significantly reduced for $R_0<1$ (See the dash-dotted line of Fig. \ref{fig-growth}), the case of weak relativistic degeneracy is not of interest and thus not discussed in the present study. {We note that the MI domain for the evolution of EM wave envelopes is $0<k<k_c$ of which the subdomain $0<k\lesssim k_m$ corresponds to the region where the MI growth rate tends to increase and becomes high at $k_m$, and the excitations of large-scale EM solitary waves are possible.
+On the other hand, the region, $k_m<k<k_c$ corresponds to the solitonic region where the MI growth rate reduces with $k$ and gets saturated at $k=k_c$.
+This region exhibits the excitation of small-scale stable EM solitary waves.
+So, we are interested in the domain of $0<k\lesssim k_m$.
+In the pattern selection, we choose three different values of $k~(<k_m)$, and we start with a value of $k$ close to but slightly lower than $k_m$, and successively reduce to choose two other values for the excitation of many solitary modes at large wavelengths.
+We will see that there appear mainly two subdomains of $0<k\lesssim k_m$: $0<k\lesssim k_{\rm{cs}}$ and $k_{\rm{cs}}<k\lesssim k_m$.
+While the former corresponds to the region for the emergence of STC, the latter is for the region where the system is in the coexistence of TC and SPC states.
+Here, $k_{\rm{cs}}$ is a critical value of $k~(<k_m)$ at which a transition between these states occur.
+Furthermore, from Fig. \ref{fig-growth}, it is noted that the MI domain $0<k\lesssim k_m$ expands and $k_m<k<k_c$ contracts as the value of $R_0$ increases, i.e., the degeneracy regime shifts from a moderate to an ultra-relativistic regime, implying that the STC state is more likely to emerge in the ultra-relativistic degeneracy regimes with $R_0\gg1$. }